-The Curse is a new pervasive game of deduction and subterfuge by Pop Up Playground for up to 18 players.
+The Curse was a pervasive game of deduction and subterfuge by Pop Up Playground for up to 18 players.

 It only costs a single token to play…but will there be a more terrible cost?